frothkoetter/telco_streaming_demo/readme.md

 ## Configure Nifi for DataGeneration and Routing

-Figure: the full flow
+The Nifi flow in the UI

 ![](IMAGES/image3.png)

-Upoad the FlowFile: HubDevDemo.json as template an import (not using of FlowRegistry)
+Upoad the FlowFile: `HubDevDemo.json` as template an import (not using of FlowRegistry)

-Need to confiure processors
+Confiure processors

-S3Put - with Bucket location and AWS credentials
+`PutS3Object` - with Bucket location and AWS credentials

 ![](IMAGES/image4.png)